prezlyataa/THD_package/README.md

 ## products-in-cart

-##### This package uses with method `addTocart()`.
-The idea of this package determine from which page customer added product to cart.
+This package uses with method `addTocart()`.
+The idea of this package determine from which page (`pip` or `conf`) customer added product to cart.
 This data will be stored at localStorage.

 ### Usage
 ##### Initialization